epsilla-cloud/vectordb/README.md

 * Full fledged database management system with familiar database, table, and field concepts.
 Vector is just another field type.

+* Metadata filtering.

+* Hybrid search with a fusion of dense and sparse vectors.

+* Cloud native architecture with compute storage separation, serverless, and multi-tenancy.

+* Rich ecosystem integrations including LangChain and LlamaIndex.

-* Native Python support and REST API interface.
+* Python/JavaScript/Ruby clients, and REST API interface.

 Epsilla's core is written in C++ and leverages the advanced academic parallel graph traversal techniques for vector indexing, achieving 10 times faster vector search than HNSW while maintaining precision levels of over 99.9%.